soulbebop/Storage-Backup/en/console-guide.md

 * **Windows**

-For Windows agent, download from [Downloads of TOAST](http://docs.toast.com/en/Download) and install.
+For Windows agent, download from [Downloads of NHN Cloud](http://docs.toast.com/en/Download) and install.
 MC Server and MC Domain are required for installation: MC Domain refers to user's domain information and MC Server requires the following:

 | Region | MC Server |
 | --- | --- |